rmolinari/thesis_1999/1999_thesis.typ

 That is, if $f$ is a total, recursive function, there is $n in omega$ such that $(forall m > n)[c_C(m) > f(m)]$.
 (Roughly speaking, our construction will require $C$-permission "late" in the strategy, and the fact that $c_C$ dominates every recursive function means that we get this permission when we need it.
-Whenever you (recursively) guess how long it takes initial segments of $C$ to converge, you are wrong confinitely often.)
+Whenever you (recursively) guess how long it takes initial segments of $C$ to converge, you are wrong cofinitely often.)
 Fix such an enumeration, and enumerations ${G_s}_(s geq 0)$ and ${H_s}_(s geq 0)$.

 We will construct an auxiliary r.e. set $B$ and arrange things so that $D = G join A$ and $F = G join A join B$